dapr/docs/daprdocs/content/en/operations/support/support-security-issues.md

-If the team concludes that the reported issue is indeed a security vulnerability in a Dapr project, at least two members of the maintainers team will discuss the next steps together as soon as possible, ideally within 24 hours.
+If the team concludes that the reported issue is indeed a security vulnerability in a Dapr project, at least two members of the maintainers team discuss the next steps together as soon as possible, ideally within 24 hours.

 As soon as the team decides that the report is of a genuine vulnerability,